-- ◆ A reduction of 1.1% from an expected annual growth rate of 6.5% leaves 5.4%, still a very respectable rate compared to the average of 3.9% for the world in 2018 projected by the International Monetary Fund. - ♦ Moreover, even with the reduction of Chinese exports of goods amounting to 1.7% of GDP, the Chinese trade in goods and services, which had a surplus of 1.71% of GDP in 2017, will still remain in balance, without taking into account any potential reduction of Chinese imports from the U.S. Thus, there should be little pressure for the Renminbi to devalue. - ◆ In fact, it is probably in the best interests of the Chinese economy to maintain a relatively stable Renminbi exchange rate.
+- ♦ Moreover, even with a reduction of Chinese exports of goods amounting to 1.7% of GDP, the Chinese trade in goods and services, which had a surplus of 1.71% of GDP in 2017, will still remain in balance, without taking into account any potential reduction of Chinese imports from the U.S. Thus, there should be little pressure for the Renminbi to devalue. - ◆ In fact, it is probably in the best interests of the Chinese economy to maintain a relatively stable Renminbi exchange rate.
 By following the CFETS Index, an index of a trade-weighted basket of currencies, the Renminbi exchange rate will have a lower volatility than the U.S. Dollar exchange rate because it will move, in general, in the same direction as the U.S. Dollar but by a smaller amount.
 This means when the U.S. Dollar appreciates with respect to other currencies, the Renminbi will devalue relative to the U.S. Dollar, and when the U.S. Dollar devalues with respect to other currencies, the Renminbi will appreciate relative to the U.S. Dollar.
 The Renminbi exchange rate will be less volatile than the U.S. Dollar exchange rate.

-Chinese Trade Surplus in Goods and Services as a Percent of GDP
+Chinese Trade Surplus in Goods and Services with the World and the U.S. as a % of GDP